Palembang LRT: Fares

 The fare separates passengers riding to and from the airport and those who do not, with the former paying a higher fare of Rp10,000 while the latter paying Rp5,000.
 Students can apply for unlimited-ride transit passes with the low price of Rp25,000/month.
 The fares are subsidized by the central government, which spent Rp120–180 billion annually to cover the operating cost of the system.

 Ridership

 The government targets a daily ridership of 96,000 with an increased figure of 110,000 by 2030.
 Between July 2018 and February 2019, around 1 million passengers travelled on the LRT.
 In November 2019, the operating company reported around 6,000 daily riders on weekdays and 10,000 on weekends, and that by October 2019 3 million trips had been completed.
 Daily ridership declined sharply in 2020 and 2021 due to the COVID-19 pandemic.
 However, by the first half of 2022, daily ridership had risen to exceed the pre-pandemic number.

+Throughout the first half of 2025, the service had 2.2 million passengers.